Improve app usability through display of metadata in graphical layouts

 in order to get the metadata for a given file, please see #1476

-#6 Updated by cpg about 6 years ago
+#6 Updated by cpg over 6 years ago

 After seeing the grid in action instead of lists, I feel the grid does not provide much value when we do not have metadata, because the icons do not provide much more info by being bigger, yet all the names of files, like docs or music, or movies are all cut out short.